 The Healthcare Improvement Skills Center (HISC, version 3.0) is an internet resource for professionals in healthcare.
 It is here to help you make systematic improvement in the quality of care you provide to your patients.

-Long after the publication of the National Institute of Medicine's Crossing the Quality Chasm report, there are surprisingly few resources available to support the development of "core" healthcare improvement skills.
-Fewer still are:
+Long after the publication of the National Institute of Medicine's Crossing the Quality Chasm report, there have been surprisingly few resources available to support the development of "core" healthcare improvement skills.
+Fewer still have been: